uit-no-old/incoming/README.md

 In the request for a ticket, you tell the Incoming!! server which URL to POST to later when the upload is finished.

 The request returns the upload ticket ID, which you somehow give to your frontend.
-For example, if you are just answering a request for a file upload page, you could just render the upload ticket ID into a template.
+For example, if you are just answering a request for a file upload page, you could simply render the upload ticket ID into a template.

 ```python
 upload_id = req.text
 return template("upload_page_template.html", upload_id = upload_id)
 ```

 Later, when the upload is finished, the Incoming!! server will POST to the URL your specified above.
-You get the path of the uploaded filename and you can move the file to its destination.
+In that request, you get the path of the uploaded filename so you can move the file to its destination.
 So in your backend you need a handler for that:

 ```python
 @post('/api/backend/upload_finished')